Integrating with Weblate

 Programatically, using API

-By uploading source file as Replace existing translation file (this overwrites existing strings, so please make sure the file includes both old and new strings, see Import methods).
+By uploading source file as Replace existing translation file (this overwrites existing strings, so please make sure the file includes both old and new strings) or Add new strings, see Import methods.

 For monolingual files (see Supported file formats) Weblate might add new translation strings not present in the Monolingual base language file, and not in actual translations.
 It does not however perform any automatic cleanup of stale strings as that might have unexpected outcomes.
 If you want to do this, please install Cleanup translation files addon which will handle the cleanup according to your requirements.